FaserF/hassio-addons/n8n/DOCS.md

 ## Installation

-1. Search for the "N8n" add-on in the Supervisor add-on store.
+1. Search for the "N8n" app in the Supervisor app store.
-2. Install the add-on.
+2. Install the app.
-3. Start the "N8n" add-on.
+3. Start the "N8n" app.
-4. Check the logs of the "N8n" add-on to see if everything went well.
+4. Check the logs of the "N8n" app to see if everything went well.
 5. Click "OPEN WEB UI" to access the N8n interface.

 ## ⚙️ Configuration

-**Note**: This add-on supports Ingress.
+**Note**: this app supports Ingress.
 You can verify this by checking if the "OPEN WEB UI" button is active.

 ### SSL/HTTPS Configuration

-> **⚠️ Important**: SSL is **disabled by default** (`ssl: false`) to allow the add-on to start without pre-existing certificates.
+> **⚠️ Important**: SSL is **disabled by default** (`ssl: false`) to allow the app to start without pre-existing certificates.

 **To enable SSL/HTTPS:**